rlawrenc/cosc_304/labs/lab7/java/assign/README.md

 - **checkout.jsp** - page to start the checkout.
 No changes needed.
 - **order.jsp** - store a checked-out order to database. **TODO: fill-in your own code (20 marks)**

-2. Take a look at the sample web site which is available at [http://cosc304.ok.ubc.ca/rlawrenc/tomcat/Lab7/shop.html](http://cosc304.ok.ubc.ca/rlawrenc/tomcat/Lab7/shop.html).
+2. Take a look at the sample web site available at [http://cosc304.ok.ubc.ca/rlawrenc/tomcat/Lab7/shop.html](http://cosc304.ok.ubc.ca/rlawrenc/tomcat/Lab7/shop.html).

 3. Start by editing the JSP file called `listprod.jsp`.
 This file is called from `shop.html` when the user begins to shop.
 The file allows a customer to search for products by name.
 If a customer enters "ab", then the query should be: `productName LIKE '%ab%'`.